20261 - REAL ESTATE FINANCE

 - Individual Final Written Exam (multiple choice test) 70%

-The exam for not-attending students is made of multiple choiche questions without calculation exercises.
+The exam for not-attending students is made of open or multiple choiche questions without calculation exercises.
 No case studies are required.

 - G. MORRI, A. MAZZA, Property Finance: An International Approach, Wiley, 2015 (Part I only, part II is not required).